ckatsak/glocc/README.md

 fatal error: thread exhaustion
 ```

+It *cannot* occur in small and medium-sized codebases, and it's also unlikely
+to occur in bigger ones too.
+Just be warned.
 I plan to hack around this problem once I have the time; maybe using some kind
 of pool or something, or by spawning the goroutines in some clever way.
 As long as this note is here though, the bug is probably still around.